linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

         mkdir /srv/reactor

-2. On your Salt master, create a reactor state file and add the following lines, making sure to change the channel, api_key, and from_name keys to reflect your desired values.
-The api_key is the OAuth token you copied down in step 3 of the Configure Your Slack App section:
+2. On your Salt master, create a reactor state file and add the following lines, making sure to change the `channel`, `api_key`, and `from_name` keys to reflect your desired values.
+The `api_key` is the OAuth token you copied down in step 3 of the [Configure Your Slack App](#configure-your-slack-app) section:

     {{< file "/srv/reactor/memusage.sls" yaml >}}
 Send memusage to Slack: